How to Decide Which Questions to Optimise for in AI SEO?

 These areas dramatically increase your chances of being cited by ChatGPT, Gemini, Perplexity and Google AI Overviews.

-Counterarguments and Limitations
+Counterarguments and limitations

 No strategy is perfect, and it's important to acknowledge the nuances.